 I love all things berry and all things lemon.
 When I found this recipe for Lemon Raspberry Bars in our little cookbook from one of our first cooking classes I knew I HAD to make it.
-It’s so incredibly similar to our Torta De Limão.
+It’s so incredibly similar to our Key Lime Bars-Torta De Limão.
 It’s become a favorite of mine and I have one more reason in addition to the two above that I love it.
 It’s the graham cracker crust.
 Do you love graham cracker crusts?
 I literally cannot get enough of the crust!

 When you bite into these bars it’s all creamy, thick and rich, then you hit the berries and they add a bright, fresh pop in your mouth.
 Continuing on you finally hit the crust and, oh. my. sweet. deliciousness.
 It’s all thick and buttery.
 Gosh, it’s so good.
 Have I convinced you to try them yet?
 Get on it!